Actors Who Got Greedy, Then Got Fired

 Jaimee Foxworth

-There remains no official word on exactly why Jaimee Foxworth's "Family Matters" character disappeared in the show's fourth season, beyond co-creator William Bickley saying it was for "budget considerations."
+There remains no official word on exactly why Jaimee Foxworth's "Family Matters" character disappeared in the show's fourth season, beyond co-creator William Bickley telling People that it was for "budget considerations."
 In "Mama's Wedding," Foxworth's character Judy — the youngest Winslow daughter — goes upstairs to get dressed and never comes back down.
 Rather than recast Judy for the show's five remaining seasons, her existence was utterly forgotten.
 One persistent rumor puts the blame for her departure on the doorstep of Foxworth's mother.

 According to an alleged BET article, which has been found mainly in online forums, Gwynn Fox — Foxworth's mother and manager — demanded more money for her daughter and instead Foxworth's contract wasn't renewed.
 This has never been confirmed, however it could easily be what Bickley was talking about when he mentioned "budget considerations."